schibsted/spid-tech-docs/resources/articles/selfservice/client-teaser-documentation.md

 You may want to write your markdown in a seperate editor and we can recommend [Mou](http://25.io/mou/) which is a native client for the OS X operating system.
 If you run Windows, Linux or other operating systems there most likely exist similar software for your platform or even web-based ones.

-You also have our stage environments and we recommend that you test all your teasers there first before deploying them in production.
+You also have our stage/pre environments and we recommend that you test all your teasers there first before deploying them in production.

 ### How do I style elements with CSS?